RabNing/Credit_Risk_Classification/README.md

-## Credit Risk Analysis Report
+# Credit Risk Analysis Report

-# Provide an overview that explains the purpose of this analysis
+## Provide an overview that explains the purpose of this analysis
+The purpose of this analysis is to build and evaluate a logistic regression model using historical lending data from a peer-to-peer lending services company.
+The dataset contains information about loans, including whether they are "healthy loans" (0) or "high-risk loans" (1).
+By training the model on a split dataset, the aim is to accurately predict loan risk, enabling the company to identify creditworthy borrowers and reduce potential risks associated with loan defaults.
+The analysis involves creating the model, making predictions, generating a confusion matrix, and producing a classification report to assess the model's performance in predicting both "healthy loan" and "high-risk loan" labels.

-# Describe the accuracy, precision, and recall scores of the machine-learning model
+## Describe the accuracy, precision, and recall scores of the machine-learning model
+Accuracy: It measures the overall correctness of the model's predictions.
+The model achieves an accuracy of 99%, indicating that 99% of the predictions are correct.

+Precision: It measures the model's ability to correctly identify true positive cases among the predicted positive cases.
+For the "healthy loan" class, the precision is 1.00, indicating that almost all instances predicted as "healthy loans" are genuinely healthy loans.
+For the "high-risk loan" class, the precision is 0.85, meaning that about 85% of the instances predicted as "high-risk loans" are indeed high-risk loans.

+Recall: It measures the model's ability to capture true positive cases among all actual positive cases.
+For the "healthy loan" class, the recall is 0.99, indicating that the model identifies 99% of the actual healthy loans.
+For the "high-risk loan" class, the recall is 0.91, indicating that the model captures 91% of the actual high-risk loans.

-# Summarize the results from the machine learning model.
+## Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company
+The logistic regression machine learning model achieved impressive results with high accuracy (99%), indicating its ability to make correct predictions for the majority of cases.
+The model's balanced performance across both classes, along with its high accuracy, makes it a valuable tool for the company's loan evaluation process.
+Its ability to accurately identify healthy loans and effectively capture high-risk loans suggests that it can help mitigate potential financial risks and make more informed lending decisions.
+However, it's essential to ensure that the model's performance is consistent over time and that it is evaluated on new data regularly to maintain its reliability.